AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/faqs-campaigns.md

 * ([!DNL Baidu], [!DNL Google Ads], and [!DNL Yandex]) You edit a keyword name.

-* ([!DNL Google Ads], [!DNL Microsoft Advertising], and [!DNL Yandex]) You change a keyword's match type.
+* ([!DNL Google Ads], [!DNL Microsoft® Advertising], and [!DNL Yandex]) You change a keyword's match type.

 * You move a keyword between ad groups.

-* ([!DNL Google Ads] dynamic search ads, [!DNL Microsoft Advertising] expanded text ads, and all ad types on other supported ad networks) You edit ad copy (headline/title or description) or an ad image.
+* ([!DNL Google Ads] dynamic search ads, [!DNL Microsoft® Advertising] expanded text ads, and all ad types on other supported ad networks) You edit ad copy (headline/title or description) or an ad image.

 * You move an ad between ad groups.